 You might think a 2,000-passenger cruise ship is "small" if you're comparing it to Royal Caribbean's Symphony of the Seas, a 5,518-passenger mega-ship.
 "Small-ship cruising" is actually a completely different class of sailing, encompassing everything from a yacht with a few dozen passengers to ships carrying as many as 1,300 guests.

-Small ships distinguish themselves from mainstream options in more ways than just physical size and passenger count.
-Luxury, personalized service and uncommon experiences are the overarching themes among the small-ship cruise lines.
+Small ships distinguish themselves from mainstream cruise ships in more ways than just physical size -- which allows them to sail into small harbors and shallow channels.
+Lower passenger counts make for easier embarkation and an absence of queues.
 No matter how small the ship, you can expect more inclusive fares, interesting and unusual ports of call, high-end amenities, excellent cuisine and wine, and polished, personal service.

 Small Yachts: Up to 110 passengers

 Small Ships: 650 to 1,300 passengers